110+ best interview questions and answers (according to 250+ recruiters)

 The first two characteristics are easy, yet critical for success.
 If you ask different questions of each candidate, it’s impossible to objectively compare their answers.
 This will result in you trying to make a hiring decision on your gut feeling which potentially leads to harmful biases and discrimination.

 So, when you decide which interview questions to ask, spend some time putting them in order.
-To do this, use the format of an interview scorecard; it’s possible your applicant tracking system has a function to help you build scorecards and share them with your team.
+To do this, use the format of an interview scorecard; your applicant tracking system may have a function to help you build scorecards and share them with your team.

 The third characteristic of a structured interview – the rating scales – is immensely helpful in ensuring you’ll hire objectively.
 You create a scale and then you evaluate candidates’ answers with that scale.
 To do this right, define what exactly each item on the scale means.